indirectDirectEnumeration69/Neural-Network/README.md

 # Neural-Network

-workin version of the bigger project.
+working version of the bigger project.